What Is a P45? P45 and Umbrella Companies Explained

 How does the P45 process work at DASA?

 DASA holds dual accreditation from both FCSA and Professional Passport.
 That means two independent compliance bodies have audited how we operate.
-Your tax is always handled correctly, from first payslip to final P45.
+Your tax is always handled correctly, from your first payslip to your final P45.

 What is a P45?